 Run the downloaded file to begin the installation process.

 After the application is installed, you can begin to register local printers as network printers for the Finance and Operations applications.

 Use the following procedure to configure the client application so that it can communicate with the Azure services that host the documents that are in-flight.

-- Close all browser instances that are running the Dynamics 365 for Operations application, to reset local Azure authentication tokens.
+- Close all browser instances that are running the Finance and Operations application, to reset local Azure authentication tokens.

 - On your desktop, run the Document Routing Agent.

 On the toolbar, click Settings.

 - Application ID – The ID that is unique to the application and should be entered automatically.

 - Finance and Operations URL – The base URL of the Finance and Operations application.

 - Azure AD tenant – The domain name of the Azure AD.